nim-lang/Nim/doc/manual.md

 `cppNonPod` pragma
 ------------------

-The `.cppNonPod` pragma should be used for non-POD `importcpp` types so that they work properly (in particular regarding constructor and destructor) for `.threadvar` variables.
+The `cppNonPod` pragma should be used for non-POD `importcpp` types so that they work properly (in particular regarding constructor and destructor) for `threadvar` variables.
 This requires `--tlsEmulation:off`:option:.

   ```nim
   type Foo {.cppNonPod, importcpp, header: "funs.h".} = object